Iceland is almost back to normal, and borders with EU and Schengen countries are now open.

 - Most non-essential businesses and attractions in Iceland are closed, due to a rise in infection rates.

-- Non-essential shops, hair salons and beauty salons are open, under social distancing and health limitations.
+- Non-essential shops, hair and beauty salons, gyms, pools and outdoor activities are open, under social distancing and health limitations.

 Do I need to wear a face mask in Iceland?